The information below is believed to be accurate and has been gleened from various resources.

 Adult Detention Center, 1987 — A $12,000,000 pretrial detention facility was built and became operational.
 It was constructed at a cost of just over half the national average per cell.

-Cobb County Sheriff Neil Warren has been a law enforcement professional for over thirty years.
+Cobb County Sheriff Neil Warren was a law enforcement professional for over forty years.
 Fulfilling the unexpired term of longtime Sheriff Bill Hutson, Warren was sworn in as the 42nd Sheriff of Cobb County January 1, 2004.
-He has been employed with the Cobb County Sheriff’s Office since 1977.
-Sheriff Warren has worked his way through the ranks of the Sheriff’s Office starting as a Sheriff’s Deputy.
+He was employed with the Cobb County Sheriff’s Office since 1977.
+Sheriff Warren worked his way through the ranks of the Sheriff’s Office starting as a Sheriff’s Deputy.
 He was promoted to ranks of Sergeant, Lieutenant and Captain.
 Sheriff Warren was appointed as Chief Investigator in 1984 and to the position of Chief Deputy Sheriff in June of 1994 where he served until taking over the Office of Sheriff.
-Having been elected to the office of Sheriff three times, Sheriff Warren continues to serve the citizens of Cobb County today.
+He remained sheriff until December 31, 2020.